keyboardAnt/keyboardant.github.io/_posts/2020-05-22-Problems-with-Generative-Adversarial-Networks-(GANs).md

 ### A first step towards a real competitive solution

-In the following post, we will first introduce a method from 2018 that solve all three problems mentioned above, named *Implicit Maximum Likelihood Estimation (IMLE)*[^7], but unfortunately in practice synthesises blurry images.
+In the following post, we will first introduce a method from 2018 that solve all three problems mentioned above, named *Implicit Maximum Likelihood Estimation (IMLE)*[^7], but unfortunately in practice synthesises blurry images[^9].

 ### A real competitive solution